Last Updated on December 18, 2025

 Companies in industries like construction, agriculture and mining depend on skid steer loaders and compact track loaders (CTLs) in their day-to-day operations.
-These small yet versatile machines provide excellent maneuverability and surprising power for their size.
+These small, yet versatile, machines provide excellent maneuverability and surprising power for their size.

 Skid Steers vs. Track Loaders: A Comprehensive Comparison

 A closer look at each machine will provide more insight into their similarities and differences.
+Skid steers and track loaders are similar machines primarily used for land-clearing and material handling.

 Understanding Skid Steer Loaders

-- Dirt, gravel, and sand hauling
+- Dirt, gravel and sand hauling

 - Pallet loading